M-Abdulhameed/python-codes/README.md

-in this repository i upload python codes in which the problems are solved without using built it functions
+# In this repository i upload python codes in which the problems are solved without using built it functions